rowanz/turingadvice/data/README.md

 ## Get all comments and posts from multiple subreddits using bigquery

 The best way to download stuff from reddit is using BigQuery.
 See [https://pushshift.io/using-bigquery-with-reddit-data/](https://pushshift.io/using-bigquery-with-reddit-data/) for a walkthrough.
-Anyways, I used the following commands to create two tables in Google Cloud, one for posts and one for comments:
+Anyways, I used the following commands to create two tables in Google Cloud, one for posts,
 ```
 select created_utc,subreddit,author,num_comments,score,title,selftext,id,gilded,retrieved_on
 from (select * from `fh-bigquery.reddit_posts.full_corpus_201512` union all select * from `fh-bigquery.reddit_posts.201*`)